lelekaspb/third-semester-portfolio/README.md

 Personal professional portfolio built using HTML, CSS, JavaScript.
-The dynamic project page is implemented with the use of MVC pattern, and URL parameters.
+The dynamic project page is implemented with the use of MVC pattern and URL parameters.
-Simple CSS FLIP animations is added on the index page.
+Simple CSS FLIP animations are added on the index page.